 Assault-Style Firearms Compensation Program (ASFCP)

-While Peel Regional Police will not be participating in the federal initiative, Peel Regional Police will continue to collect and process firearms that are voluntarily brought to our divisions by residents of Peel Region beginning April 1.
+While Peel Regional Police did not participate in the federal initiative, our Service continues to collect and process firearms that are voluntarily brought to our divisions by residents of Peel Region.
 There is no compensation provided for firearms surrendered at a local Peel division.

 Frequently Asked Questions

-3. Follow the instructions to deposit it at a participating location.
+2. Followed the instructions provided to deposit your firearm(s) at a participating location.

 Prior to March 31, the federal government will be providing compensation for firearms declared through the federal government’s portal.